lfit/itpol/kernel-developer-pgp-guide.md

           Keygrip = 3333000000000000000000000000000000000000

 Find the keygrip entry that is beneath the `pub` line (right under the master key fingerprint).
-This will correspond directly to a file in your home `.gnupg` directory:
+This will correspond directly to a file in your `~/.gnupg`
+directory:

     $ cd ~/.gnupg/private-keys-v1.d
     $ ls